 But all of this comes from a misunderstanding of cats’ behaviour.
 You need to understand it first and keep in mind that you cannot train a cat the same way you would a dog.
 Cats are curious, alert, affectionate and playful, making them very receptive to training.

-While training a cat can be of some benefit, it is not a requirement.
+While kitten training can be of some benefit, it is not a requirement.
 So, can you train a cat?
 Certainly!
 How can you train a cat?
-First, you have to understand your cat, know its deep nature, and not want to change it at all costs.
+First, you have to understand your furry friend, know their deep nature, and not want to change it at all costs.

 If you have adopted your cat as a kitten or are interested in adopting a young cat, you must have heard about the infamous socialisation phase.
 Socialisation is the foundation of the cat's psychological balance and behaviour.